juzoff/Bank-Marketing-Dataset/README.md

 **Note: This project is organized into multiple branches on GitHub, each correlating with a different portion of the assignment.
 To explore specific sections, please select the branch that corresponds to the task or analysis you are interested in.
 This structure allows for a focused review of each component of the project, making it easier to follow along with the data preparation, modeling, and evaluation processes.**

-**Project Description:**
+**Data Collection:**

-*   **Data Collection:** I started by obtaining the Bank Marketing dataset, which includes various customer attributes and whether they subscribed to a term deposit.
+*   I started by obtaining the Bank Marketing dataset, which includes various customer attributes and whether they subscribed to a term deposit.

 **Data Preparation:**